cea-hpc/modules/doc/source/module.rst

- When a target is set, only the collections made for that target are available to the :subcmd:`restore`, :subcmd:`savelist`, :subcmd:`saveshow`, :subcmd:`saverm`, :subcmd:`stash`, :subcmd:`stashpop` and :subcmd:`stashrm` sub-commands.
+ When a target is set, only the collections made for that target are available to the :subcmd:`restore`, :subcmd:`savelist`, :subcmd:`saveshow`, :subcmd:`saverm`, :subcmd:`stash`, :subcmd:`stashpop`, :subcmd:`stashshow`,
+ and :subcmd:`stashrm` sub-commands.
 Saving a collection registers the target footprint by suffixing the collection filename with ``.$MODULES_COLLECTION_TARGET``.
 The collection target is not involved when collection is specified as file path on the :subcmd:`saveshow`, :subcmd:`restore` and :subcmd:`save` sub-commands.

  For example, the :envvar:`MODULES_COLLECTION_TARGET` variable may be set with results from commands like :command:`lsb_release`, :command:`hostname`,